 Parent & Sponsor Preparation

 Baptism preparation is a time of reflection for the parents on their relationship with God, Jesus, and the Church.
 Before the celebration of baptism, the Church expects the parents, and Sponsors if possible, to be formed in the meaning of the Sacrament as well as its responsibilities (Canon 851).
-St. Joseph’s offers ninety minute sessions facilitated by a team, usually a husband and wife, who makes the presentation and leads group discussion.
+Sacred Heart Parish offers on site classes facilitated by a team, usually a husband and wife, who makes the presentation and leads group discussion.
 The Church earnestly desires families to participate in the weekly liturgical and pastoral life of the community, thereby raising the child to practice the faith into which he or she has been baptized.

 Why does the Church baptize infants?